sethballantyne/Console/README.md

 screen is obviously the `SDL_Surface` instance you're using to render to the screen.
 The `nullptr`'s are telling the Console to use the default colours for the console's background, font colour and colour key.

 3. Enable Unicode in SDL.
 The console uses this to retrieve the ASCII values of keys pressed.
+The irony of using unicode to retrieve ASCII values is not lost on me. ;)
 ```
 SDL_EnableUNICODE(1);
 ```